-Effective November 7, 2022, all employees shall receive a 6% cost of living adjustment to the base salary.
+Effective January 3, 2022, all employees shall receive a two percent (2%) cost of living adjustment to the base salary.
+Additionally, in the same period, all employees will receive an eight percent (8%) equity adjustment.

-Effective July 3, 2023, all employees shall receive a 5% cost of living adjustment to the base salary.
+Effective January 2, 2023, all employees shall receive a 1% cost of living adjustment to the base salary.

-Effective November 4, 2024, all employees shall receive a 4% cost of living adjustment to the base salary.
+Effective January 1, 2024, all employees shall receive a 1% cost of living adjustment to the base salary.